Service Design | Passkey Authentication — Usability Research & Experience Design

-As the Lead Designer, I partnered with a UI/UX designer to explore the introduction of Passkey, a new login feature intended to streamline and secure user authentication.
-We ran two rounds of usability testing with jobseekers and general users to assess awareness, understanding, and ease of use.
+As Lead Designer, I partnered with a UI/UX designer to explore the introduction of Passkey authentication into a government-facing digital service a feature intended to streamline and secure the login experience for a large, diverse user base that includes jobseekers and members of the general public.

 Previous